shiupadhye/shiupadhye.github.io/_pages/pedagogy.md

-<strong> P.S. </strong>, As someone who didn't have the easiest of journeys into this rich, interdisciplinary, yet hard to define field, I'm happy to chat or help in any way that I can!
+<strong> P.S. </strong>, As someone who didn't have the easiest of journeys into this rich, interdisciplinary, yet difficult to define field, I'm happy to chat or help in any way that I can!
 Please don't hesitate to reach out if you think I can be of any service to you!